 70702-02 INSPECTION REQUIREMENTS

 The Initial Test Program (ITP), described in section 14.2 of the plant FSAR, consists of Construction and Installation Tests, Preoperational Tests and Startup Tests (which includes power ascension tests).
-Preoperational testing activities verify operational performance of structures, and components (SSCs) prior to fuel load, and should address tests required by Regulatory Guide 1.68, (RG 1.68), “Initial Test Programs for Water-Cooled Nuclear Power Plants,” and the related RGs referenced in RG 1.68, First-of-a-Kind (FOAK) tests, and testing required by license conditions.
+Preoperational testing activities verify operational performance of structures, systems, and components (SSCs) prior to fuel load, and should address tests required by Regulatory Guide 1.68, (RG 1.68), “Initial Test Programs for Water-Cooled Nuclear Power Plants,” and the related RGs referenced in RG 1.68, First-of-a-Kind (FOAK) tests, and testing required by license conditions.

 In accordance with 10 CFR 52.47(b)(1), Inspections, Tests, Analyses and Acceptance Criteria (ITAAC), are those tests the licensee shall perform, and the acceptance criteria that, if met, are necessary and sufficient to provide reasonable assurance that the facility has been constructed and will be operated in conformity with the license, the provisions of the Atomic Energy Act, and the Commission’s rules and regulations.
 ITAAC should be included in section 14.3 of the FSAR and may be accomplished by preoperational testing.

 FOAK tests are in-plant functional tests to verify that new, unique, or special design features will perform as required.
-FOAK tests can also be designated as First-Plant-Only-Test (FPOT) or some variation (such as F3POT).
+FOAK tests can also be designated as First-Plant-Only-Test (FPOT) or some variation (such as First 3 Plant Only Tests (F3POT)).
 FOAK tests should be described in section 14.2 of the FSAR and may be license conditions.
 FOAK tests may be accomplished by preoperational testing.

-Vogtle Units 3 and 4 submitted License Amendment Request LAR 14-10 (Accession No. ML14325A835) requesting changes to its Initial Test Program (ITP).
-The LAR requested an exception to Updated Final Safety Analysis Report (UFSAR) Certified Design Material Section 3.4, “Initial Test Program,” and UFSAR Chapter 14 “Initial Test Program,” Section 14.2, “Specific Information to be included in the Standard Safety Analysis Report,” and Section 14.3.6, “Initial Test Program.” “component tests” as a specific subset of “construction and installation tests” during initial energization of components that were moved to the first phase of the ITP.
+Vogtle Units 3 and 4 submitted License Amendment Request (LAR) LAR 14-10 (Agencywide Documents Access and Management System (ADAMS) Accession No. ML14325A835) requesting changes to its Initial Test Program (ITP).
+The LAR requested an exception to Updated Final Safety Analysis Report (UFSAR) Certified Design Material Section 3.4, “Initial Test Program,” and UFSAR Chapter 14 “Initial Test Program,” Section 14.2, “Specific Information to be included in the Standard Safety Analysis Report,” and Section 14.3.6, “Initial Test Program.”
+The change redefined “component tests” as a specific subset of “construction and installation tests” during initial energization of components that were moved to the first phase of the ITP.
 The ITP now identifies three categories of testing once the equipment to be tested reaches its final in-situ location in the plant:

 Construction and Installation Tests (Component Tests for AP1000 only)